Encampment Outside University City Townhomes Refuses To Budge, Despite Court Order Demanding Them To Move Out

 Following a court order, as of 9 a.m.
 Monday the encampment is set to be removed.
 And in September, Foreman along with dozens will be asked to leave their home.

 “Just back off the sale.
-Don’t sell the property,” she added.MORE NEWS: Phillies Hit 4 Homers In 13-1 Win, Finish Sweep Of Nationals
+Don’t sell the property,” she added.MORE NEWS: Philadelphia Weather: Week Starts With Muggy Conditions Before Cold Front Arrives

 A UC Townhomes spokesperson sent Eyewitness News a statement: